thirdweb-dev/engine/docs/1-user-guide.md

 10. Under `Organize` Tab,

 - you can select an existing `group`` or create a new one
-- you can select an existting `sub-group` or create new one
+- you can select an existing `sub-group` or create a new one
 - Add a Project Name

 11. Click on `Deploy` button